bloom-housing/bloom/README.md

 ---

-- `@bloom-housing/ui-seeds` is our component library based on our internal design system.
-It is comprised of React components and design system tokens The published ui-seeds [Storybook](https://storybook.js.org/) can be found [here](https://storybook-ui-seeds.netlify.app/?path=/story/tokens-introduction--page).
+- `@bloom-housing/ui-seeds` (Seeds) is our component library based on our internal design system.
+It is comprised of React components and design system tokens.
+The published ui-seeds [Storybook](https://storybook.js.org/) can be found [here](https://storybook-ui-seeds.netlify.app/?path=/story/tokens-introduction--page).
 For further details visit the [ui-seeds repository](https://github.com/bloom-housing/ui-seeds) and our [external design documentation](https://zeroheight.com/5e69dd4e1/p/938cb5-seeds-design-system) on Zeroheight.

-- `@bloom-housing/ui-components` is also an internal component library - but it is being slowly replaced with `ui-seeds` which is the next iteration.
+- `@bloom-housing/ui-components` (UIC) is also an internal component library - but it is being slowly replaced with `ui-seeds` which is the next iteration.
 The published ui-components storybook can be found [here](https://storybook.bloom.exygy.dev/).
 For further details visit the [ui-components repository](https://github.com/bloom-housing/ui-components).

-## Getting Started for Developers
+## Getting started for developers

 If this is your first time working with Bloom, please be sure to check out the `sites/public`, `sites/partners` and `api` README files for important and specific configuration information.
+After doing so, you can proceed with the below setup instructions.

-## General Local Setup
+## Starting locally

 ### Dependencies